Counting the number of $m$-periodic $\mathcal{O}_{K}$-points of a discrete dynamical system with applications from arithmetic statistics, V

-Notice that the count obtained in Theorem \ref{Binder-Brian} and more precisely in Theorem \ref{3.2} on number of distinct $2$-periodic points of any $\varphi_{p-1,c}$ modulo $p\mathcal{O}_{K}$ is independent of $p$ (and so independent of deg$(\varphi_{p-1,c}))$ and $n=[K:\mathbb{Q}]$ in each of the possibilities considered.
-Moreover, we may also observe that the expected total count (namely, $1+1+2+0 =4$) in Thm. \ref{3.2} (and hence in Thm. \ref{Binder-Brian}) on number of distinct $2$-periodic integral points in the whole family of maps $\varphi_{p-1,c}$ modulo $p\mathcal{O}_{K}$ is also independent of $p$ (and thus independent of deg$(\varphi_{p-1,c})$) and $n$.
-On the other hand, we may also notice that the count in Theorem \ref{BB} on number of distinct $2$-periodic points of any $\varphi_{p,c}$ modulo $p\mathcal{O}_{K}$ may depend on $p$ (and hence depend on deg$(\varphi_{p,c}))$, however, not on $n$ in one of the two possibilities; or the count in Theorem \ref{BB} may neither depend on $p$ nor on $n$ in the other possibility.
-Hence, the expected total count (namely, $p+0 =p$) in Theorem \ref{BB} on number of distinct $2$-periodic points in the whole family of maps $\varphi_{p,c}$ modulo $p\mathcal{O}_{K}$ may not only depend on $p$, but may also grow to infinity as $p\to \infty$.
+Notice that the count obtained in Theorem \ref{Binder-Brian} and more precisely in Theorem \ref{3.2} on the number of distinct $m$-periodic integral points of any $\varphi_{p-1,c}$ modulo $p\mathcal{O}_{K}$ is independent of $p$ (and hence independent of deg$(\varphi_{p-1,c})$) and degree $n=[K:\mathbb{Q}]$ in each of the possibilities.
+Moreover, we may also observe that the expected total count (namely, $1 + 2 + 0 =3$ for every fixed odd period $m\in \mathbb{Z}_{\geq 3}$ or $1 + 1 + 2 + 0 =4$ for every fixed even period $m\in \mathbb{Z}_{\geq 2}$) in Theorem \ref{3.2} (and hence in Theorem \ref{Binder-Brian}) on the number of distinct $m$-periodic integral points in the whole family of polynomial maps $\varphi_{p-1,c}$ modulo $p\mathcal{O}_{K}$ is not only also independent of $p$ (and hence independent of deg$(\varphi_{p-1,c})$) and $n$, but is also a constant equal to $3$ or $4$ even when degree $p-1\to \infty$ or $n\to \infty$.
+On the other hand, we may also notice that the count obtained in Theorem \ref{BB} on the number of distinct $m$-periodic integral points of any $\varphi_{p,c}$ modulo $p\mathcal{O}_{K}$ may depend on $p$ (and hence depend on deg$(\varphi_{p,c}))$, however, not on degree $n$ in one of the two possibilities; or the count obtained in Theorem \ref{BB} may neither depend on $p$ nor $n$ in the other possibility.
+Consequently, the expected total count (namely, $p+0 =p$ for every fixed period $m\in \mathbb{Z}_{\geq 2}$) in Theorem \ref{BB} on the number of distinct $m$-periodic integral points in the whole family of polynomial maps $\varphi_{p,c}$ modulo $p\mathcal{O}_{K}$ may not only depend on $p$, but also may grow to infinity when $p\to \infty$.